Part of speech: noun

 A narrative or plot, typically in a movie.

 "The film's diegesis was full of twists and turns."

 "The audience was captivated by the Best Picture winner's intense diegesis."

 Diegesis originates from the Greek word "diēgēsis," which means "narrative."
 Digesting a good diegesis is a pleasurable way to spend a Sunday afternoon.

 Did you Know?

-Do you ever feel a rush of satisfaction when you finish a particularly good book?
+Do you ever feel a rush of satisfaction when a particularly good movie ends?
 There's an explanation for that feeling — when you hear a good story, your brain releases feel-good chemicals in the pleasure centers of your brain.
-Consuming a good diegesis can be similar to consuming a delicious sandwich (and just as satisfying).
+Experiencing a good diegesis can be similar to consuming a delicious meal (and just as satisfying).